abhiamishra/ggshakeR/README.md

 # Credit

 Thank you to StatsBomb and [Ewan Henderson](https://github.com/ewenme) for their respective packages.
-A big thank you to [Ninad Barbadikar](https://twitter.com/NinadB_06) for creating the beautiful logo and helping with the package in general.
-Big thanks to [Maram AlBaharna](https://twitter.com/maramperninety) for giving the package it's iconic name!
+A big thank you to Ninad Barbadikar for creating the beautiful logo and helping with the package in general.
 Thank you [Jase Ziv](https://github.com/JaseZiv) for your help and your package [WorldFootballR](https://github.com/JaseZiv/worldfootballR) from which this took inspiration from.